 The school does not provide any type of medication.
 Students are prohibited from keeping medication (prescription or over-the-counter) in their possession while at school.

-ILLNESS OR INJURY
+Illness or Injury

 When your child is ill, please call the front office before 9:00 a.m. to inform school officials.
 Students should be fever-free and symptom-free (ex: diarrhea and vomiting) for 24 hours before returning to school.

 If a child becomes ill or is injured while at school, the school personnel will notify the designated parent or guardian and give simple first aid only.
-Therefore, it is most important the school office know where to reach a parent or guardian during the school day.
+Therefore, it is most important that the school office know where to reach a parent or guardian during the school day.
 A current emergency telephone number (home, work, relative, friend, or neighbor) should be on file in the school office at all times.
 It is the responsibility of the parent to keep this emergency information current.
 No student will be released to anyone not appearing on the approved list.

 When receiving a call from school to pick up a sick or injured child, it is required that the child be picked up within the hour.
 If there are extenuating circumstances that will delay the person contacted, please inform school officials.

 Parents are asked to inform the school if their child becomes ill with a contagious disease (chicken pox, measles, flu, lice, pink eye, etc.) A student who has an infectious or contagious disease is not permitted to attend classes until the danger of transmitting the infection or disease to other students is over.